scullyio/scully/libs/plugins/scully-plugin-critical-css/README.md

 }
 ```

 > There are **_no_** configurable options right now.
-We will enable configuration in one of the next releases of this plugin, and expose the options that are availabel to the `crital tool`
+We will enable configuration in one of the next releases of this plugin, and expose the options that are available to the `critical tool`